Privacy and Security in Blockchain

 Why is blockchain security so high?

-By using a process known as “minting,” a new block of data is created and added to the blockchain, which contains the most recent set of transactions.
+By using a process known as “minting,” a new block of data is created and added to the blockchain security, which contains the most recent set of transactions.
 Regardless of the specific implementation, all block-mining systems share a few characteristics:

 - Each and every one of those blocks has its own special address.